How to Planning & Prepare for a Birdwatching Trip

 3. Make a “hit list” of target birds.
 A list of birds you really want to see may help you choose your specific destinations.
 If this is going to be a birding trip, then plan your accommodations to be close to your target species.
 Look at a destination’s bird checklist before you book a room.
 No sense staying an hour’s drive from a sure bet on a life bird if you can stay within walking distance.
 Focus your trip on known sites for your target species.
 Nothing satisfies me like checking off a bird that I’ve wanted to see for years!

-Frame post bài 14 WANEE asia
+Frame post bài 14 WANEE Go-WILD

 How to Planning & Prepare for a Birdwatching Trip 11

-Frame post bài 13 WANEE asia
+Frame post bài 13 WANEE Go-WILD

 How to Planning & Prepare for a Birdwatching Trip 12